-Gold Nutrition added to this product some vitamins and minerals, in good quantities, which it's positive.
+Gold Nutrition added some vitamins and minerals to this product, in good quantities, which is positive.

-In addition to vitamins and minerals, this supplement also has MCT's, which are fats with some interesting properties, although the dose is not specified.
+In addition to vitamins and minerals, this supplement also contains MCTs, which are fats with some interesting properties, although the dose is not specified.

-The price used to perform the analysis was the one practiced by the Prozis store.
+The price used to carry out the analysis was that charged by the Prozis store.

 |Half dose cost||2.18?|

-Supreme Gainers is available in the 3kg format, which provides 9 doses.
+Supreme Gainers is available in 3kg format, which provides 9 doses.

-The cost per serving is 4.37?, that is, if you decide to use a whole serving in a single shake, that shake will cost you 4.37?.
+The cost per dose is 4.37?, that is, if you decide to use an entire dose in a single shake, that shake will cost you 4.37?.

 If you choose to use only half a dose, which already provides a good dose of nutrients, each shake will cost you around 2.18€.

-If you are looking for the best quality / price ratio, this supplement clearly does not fit your plans.
+If you are looking for the best quality/price ratio, this supplement clearly does not fit into your plans.